 Motivated to help improve the lives of those in your immediate community and beyond?
 When pursuing St. Kate’s public health degree on our St. Paul campus, you will gain the skills and experience to facilitate long-term change through education, health promotion, and policy development.

 Internships and Work with Community Partners

-The degree in public health from St. Kate’s is the first of its kind in Minnesota, and provides graduates with a wide variety of career options that include:
+The degree in public health from St. Kate’s is the first of its kind in Minnesota, and provides graduates with a wide variety of career options that include

 - community health worker/educator

-- environmental health technician
+- environmental health educator and advocate

 - prevention outreach specialist